MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal-portal.md

 ## Install the Pulser SDK

 [Pulser](https://github.com/pasqal-io/Pulser) is a framework for composing, simulating and executing pulse sequences for neutral-atom quantum devices.
-It's designed by PASQAL as a pass-through to submit quantum experiments to their quantum processors.
-For more information, see [Pulser documentation](https://pulser.readthedocs.io/en/latest/).
+To submit the pulse sequences, install the Pulser SDK packages.

-To submit the pulse sequences, install the Pulser SDK packages:
+Click **+ Add** to add a new cell to the notebook, and then run the following code to install the Pulser SDK packages:

 ```python
 try: